-L-Plates - Learner Driver
+L-Plates - Learner Driver Sign

-The latter is well below the normal traffic speed on most larger roads outside towns, so learner drivers tend to hold up traffic - the L-plate is there to excuse this and other drivers should have enough brains not to harass the learner driver.
-Keep your distance, keep calm.
+There are quite a few other restrictions when it comes to new drivers in Ireland.
+For example, L-drivers are not allowed to drive on motorways.
+And in Northern Ireland, the general speed limit for vehicles displaying L-plates is 45 mph (72km/h).
+The latter is well below the normal traffic speed on most larger roads outside towns, so learner drivers tend to hold up traffic - the L-plate is there to excuse this and other drivers refrain from harassing or tailgating the learner driver.
+Keep your distance and keep calm.

 N-Plates - Novice Driver

-In contrast to learner drivers, there is no requirement for novice drivers to have an accompanying driver.
+In contrast to learner drivers, there is no requirement for novice drivers to have an accompanying driver with them to supervise.
 But a novice driver may not act as an accompanying driver for someone who holds a learner permit (so no L- and N-plates on one vehicle, ever).
-And there is a legal difference in regard to road traffic offenses - a lower threshold of seven penalty points leading to automatic disqualification applies to novice drivers.
+N drivers do need to be especially careful when driving because they face stricter penalties when it comes to traffic offenses.
+Specifically, it only takes a lowered threshold of seven penalty points before their novice license can be revoked.

 R-Plates - Restricted Driver